gramOB/az400-notes/README.md

+# in progress
-Just some notes as I study for az400
+## gJust some notes as I study for az400